 You can brown as much butter as you like at a time!
 Follow the recipe and compensate with 1 tablespoon extra liquid per cup of browned butter.

-Brown Butter Recipes
+Brown Butter Desserts

-Try your new favorite type of butter in some of these recipes!
+Try your new favorite type of butter in some of these recipes:

 Recipe